 You can see how these abnormally bent toes could lead to issues with shoes.
 A pair with a narrow, pointed, or flat profile in the front can cause particular problems.
 Most normal ones don’t leave enough room for the bent joints to fit inside comfortably.

 Curled under toes can be very painful to walk on.
 In extreme cases of claw toe, the end can dig right into the sole of the foot.
 In addition, while the toes may remain flexible at first, this is a progressive condition.
-Eventually the bent joints may become stiff and rigid, causing a lot of pain when you try to walk on them.

 Why Your Toes Get Bent